fate-events/facts-ir/index.md

 * TBD

 # Questions?
-Please mail us at XXX if you have any questions about the workshop.
+Please mail us at facts.ir.2019@gmail.com if you have any questions about the workshop.